DmitryBespalov/AppModulesPoC/README.md

 - Modules can have their own Core Data models.
 Core data model needs to be loaded from a `Bundle.module`.
   - One drawback is that the core data model can't autogenerate classes in the package.
     - To workaround, place the model in a Xcode project, generate classes in Xcode, then manually drag the generated files and the model to the package.
+    - Make sure to create a model in the Xcode project first, otherwise it is not initialized properly when created right inside a package.